bierza/GettingandCleaningDataCourseProject/CodeBook.md

 - x_train.txt - File contains training set of data.
 - subject_test.txt - Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 - subject_train.txt - Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-- features.txt - List of all features.
+- features.txt - List of all features (columns names).
 - activity_labels.txt - Links the class labels with their activity name.

 ###Transformation